joolstorrentecalo/gitlab-foss/doc/ci/pipelines/index.md

 **Tier:** Premium, Ultimate
 **Offering:** GitLab.com, Self-managed, GitLab Dedicated

-You can set up your project to automatically trigger a pipeline based on tags in a different project.
+You can trigger a pipeline in your project whenever a pipeline finishes for a new tag in a different project.
-When a new tag pipeline in the subscribed project finishes, it triggers a pipeline on your project's default branch, regardless of the tag pipeline's success, failure, or cancellation.

 Prerequisites: